-BetSoft doesn’t have the name recognition of Playtech or Realtime Gaming, but it is gaining ground on those leaders in the industry, powering such big names in casino gambling as BetOnline and Bet365.
+BetSoft doesn’t have the name recognition of Playtech or Realtime Gaming, but it is gaining ground on those leaders in the industry, powering such big names in casino gambling as BetOnline.
 Their casino platform allows sites to accept a wide range of national currencies, and every site that uses their blackjack games provides both free-play and real money action.
 BetSoft offers both a download and a no-download version of their casino, though the no-download games are lower in quality and you have a limited selection of titles compared to the downloadable version of the software.
 Their software is famous for having a big library of slots and table games as well as video poker and specialty games.
 Where many of the smaller casino software competitors focus almost exclusively on slot gaming, BetSoft currently has a much more diverse lineup of casino titles.

 The company and its software hold a certification of fairness for the random number generator that runs their games, ensuring they’re totally random.
 Technical System Testing, a leader in the industry, is responsible for auditing the site.

 Blackjack players will enjoy seven variants of the game of 21: American-style, European-style, single-deck, and four other games that tweak the standard rules in order to offer table game fans a bigger variety of options.
 Not every online casino software includes this much variety in their table gaming library.
 Still, if you’re a 21 player looking for more styles of the game to play, the lineup at BetSoft is larger than just about any other Internet casino software.

 Here’s a description of the seven games now available at online gaming sites that run BetSoft casino software.
 Each game has a slightly different set of rules, so make sure you read through the built-in game rules feature and play a few rounds for play money before you try any variation.